richardssam/RvOtioEvents/README.md

 # RvOtioEvents

 Currently this is a plugin for RV which logs what media is being viewed at what time.
 Down the road we could have it record other events so that we could play back the events and re-create a session.
-We are deliberatey using a neutral format, using OTIO as a serializer, so that similar plugins could be written for other playback tools.
+We are deliberately using a neutral format, using OTIO as a serializer, so that similar plugins could be written for other playback tools.

 The hope is that this is also useful for machine learning to identify what the viewer is looking at.